How Humans Came to Construct Their Worlds

 University of Liverpool

-Barnabas Calder is head of the History of Architecture Research Cluster - the largest architectural history research grouping in the UK.
+Barnabas Calder is a Senior Lecturer in the School of Architecture at the University of Liverpool, UK.
+He is also head of the History of Architecture Research Cluster – the largest architectural history research group in the UK.
 He is working on a history of the relationship between energy and human culture, and a complete works of Denys Lasdun, funded by the Graham Foundation and in collaboration with the RIBA British Architectural Library Special Collections.
 Barnabas also works on British architecture since 1945.

 Susan Healy